Spottyfriend/communism/recs.md

 ## Economics and Work

 [How Capitalism Exploits You](https://www.youtube.com/watch?v=2mI_RMQEulw) (2021). *Introductory.* **5 minutes.**

+[United Voices](https://www.theguardian.com/politics/video/2020/aug/12/united-voices-outsourced-key-workers-fighting-for-equal-rights-video) (2020). *Introductory.* **21 minutes**.
+A short documentary about workers organising in a hospital in London.

 [Work Won’t Love You Back: How Devotion to Our Jobs Keeps Us Exploited, Exhausted and Alone](https://www.hurstpublishers.com/book/work-wont-love-you-back/) (2021). *Introductory*. **496 pages / 12 hours and 59 minutes**.
 A deep exploration of ten areas of work commonly found in the Global North.